 - Help customers answer burning questions, especially about your product

 - Develop increased brand recognition and become niche authoritative

 You can specify time frames for achieving each of the objectives.
 Write down the percentage improvement you want to see and why you’d like to achieve the goals.
 Don’t forget to create a system that allows you to track results.
 You could include details like sales figures, number of click-throughs, profits, and anything else that’ll help track progress.

 Choose a strategy

-But before we get ahead of ourselves, have you decided how you want content to factor into the general marketing plan?
-There are multiple strategies you can implement including integrated messaging, directed traffic or single focus on sales.
+But before we get ahead of ourselves, have you decided how you want the content to factor into the general marketing plan?
+There are multiple strategies you can implement including integrated messaging, directed traffic, or a single focus on sales.

 With integrated messaging, marketers can leverage content to drive a precise action.
-It is particularly useful for membership sites, blogs and social media.
-If your main focus is to increase sales, you can use blog posts, vides and podcasts to pique interest in your products.
+It is particularly useful for membership sites, blogs, and social media.
+If your main focus is to increase sales, you can use blog posts, videos, and podcasts to pique interest in your products.
 Additionally, you can increase traffic by directing visitors from social media to your blog and then a landing page.

 Create a core message

 You will also need to create a core message for your readers, stating the primary benefit you offer them.
 Use the mission statement to tell them how you want to impact their lives.
 Take a look at your competitor’s core message and overall content marketing strategy.
 Determine how you can improve on their strategy and capitalize on their weakness.